 Split time, same direction spinning opens the door for you to perform various other tricks besides poi windmills, such as poi flowers and body tracers.
 The more you practice these moves, the better your hand eye coordination will become, and the more tricks you can add to your arsenal.

 Level changing should be easy on paper, but it can be difficult for beginners.
 To change levels, you can either bend your knees or raise your hands to adjust the height at which your poi are being spun.
 This makes your performance more dynamic and fun to watch.

 Most beginner poi tricks are performed at a similar level: Between your hips and shoulders, because this height places your hands and knees in a comfortable, neutral position.
 If you’re a beginner, this means your level changing ability is likely undertrained.

 Poi windmills are a great trick for beginners to learn level changing, since they challenge you to raise your hands above your shoulders mid-spin.
 To increase the difficulty further, you can also change levels by bending your knees.
 Both are worth practicing, and poi windmills are a great trick to do so with.

-Poi windmills can sound more complicated than they look.
+Poi windmill stick tricks can sound more complicated than they look.
 As such, it’s easiest to learn them by watching a tutorial video.
 After you’ve seen poi windmills demonstrated, return to this article for reference.
 The following information about how to do poi windmills is intended to guide you step by step in practicing the trick.

 As you can see, poi windmills aren’t very complicated.
 They mainly consist of two turns, and use split time, same direction rotation to seamlessly transition between them.